SAP/apibusinesshub-integration-recipes/Recipes/readme.md

 ### SAP S4HANA
 Recipe|Description|Author
 ---|---|---
-[Bundesanzeiger Integration with SAP S/4HANA GTS OnPremise](for/bundesanzeigerintegrationwithsaps4hanagtsonpremise)|Bundesanzeiger Integration with SAP S/4HANA GTS OnPremise provides an Integration with SLP sanction list of the Bundesanzeiger to SAP S/4HANA GTS (Global Trade System) System in order to replicate blocked Business Partners|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[Integration between TM Form and SAP S/4HANA BRIM](tmforumtobrimimplementationtemplates) | This package provides integration content to connect TM Forum APIs to SAP Billing and Revenue Innovation Management (BRIM).|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Replicate vendor and vendor group from SAP S/4HANA to SAP Concur](for/replicatevendorandvendorgroupfromsaps4hanatosapconcur)|This package is used to replicate vendor and vendor group information from SAP S/4HANA to SAP Concur system by requesting valid supplier information from SAP S/4HANA and then updating the vendor information and vendor group information in SAP Concur.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP ERP or SAP S/4HANA Integration with SAP SuccessFactors Employee Central](for/saperporsaps4hanaintegrationwithsapsuccessfactorsemployeecentralbankkey)|Replicate Bank Key data from SAP ERP or SAP S/4HANA to SAP SuccessFactors Employee Central|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Document Compliance with Third Party - eDocuments](for/saps4hanaintegrationwiththirdpartyedocuments)| Exchange electronic invoices with the tax authorities for Chile, Colombia and Mexico, available for SAP S/4HANA, and SAP ERP (available as of SAP ERP 6.0 EHP5)|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)